photo/documentation/docs/faq/Collect.markdown

 Trovebox Collect
 ================

-## Can I let anonymous users upload to my account?
-Yes.
-The Invite Uploaders link in each album lets you invite others to upload photos to that album.
-Click “Invite Uploaders” and send the link to anyone you like.

 ## What is Trovebox Collect?
-Trovebox Collect is a feature that makes collecting photos from others easier by letting them upload straight to one of your albums.
+Trovebox Collect makes collecting photos from others easier by letting them upload straight to one of your albums.
 It's as easy as sending an upload link to someone.

+## Can I invite anonymous users to upload photos?
+Yes.
+The *Collect URL* link in each album lets you invite others to upload photos to that album.
+Click *Collect URL* and send the resulting link to anyone you like.

 ## How is Collect different from email attachments or Dropbox?
 With email attachments, the sender has to find and attach each photo individually.
 When you receive the photos, you have to open and save each photo attachment one by one.